 But it’s not that easy today.

 Applicant tracking systems (ATS) are now almost everywhere.
 And they’re the source of the problem.
 ATS are systems (software) that crunch and interpret your resume.
 And they’re far from perfect.
 Computers simply aren’t that good at handling language.
-Which means that, invariably, parts of your resume get lost in translation.
+This means that, invariably, parts of your resume get lost in translation.

 That is, only some parts get lost for a standard, chronological resume.
 But it’s far worse for a functional resume!
-ATS expect chronological resume formats.
+ATS expects chronological resume formats.
 So when the systems deal with a functional/skills-based resume, it makes a big mess.

 In other words, this great resume format for career changers is now harder to use than before.
 It’s still good when you’re networking (when you know that a human will be reading your resume), but that’s about it!
 Yes, it sucks.